By Martin D’Souza | Opening Doorz Editorial | August 10, 2018

 How the decision to tie the turban came about…

-Basically, I was on this guilt trip for having done things which, looking back, I felt I shouldn’t have done.
+Basically, I was on this guilt trip for having done things that, looking back, I felt I shouldn’t have done.
 Sometimes, it’s peer pressure that gets to you.
 You wonder if you are doing the right thing just because “people are telling you to do this.”
-When I used to ask this question to myself, the answer that came was always, “No, you don’t have to be like them.”
-I also used to see a lady with the turban when I used to travel from Thane to Borivali by bus.
+When I used to question myself, the answer that came was always, “No, you don’t have to be like them.”
+I also used to see a lady with a turban when I used to travel from Thane to Borivali by bus.
 I loved the way she carried it and ever since the day I tied the turban, I have not seen her!

 Do I miss the many things women do with their hair…

 I have never trimmed my hair, earlier I did do waxing.
 I guess it was because of the way people needed to see me from the outside.
 People want to look good from the outside, not inside!
 Moreover, other girls cannot tie a turban, I can.
-The accessories I wear on my turban they don’t have it!
-I’m also a no make-up type of a person; maybe once in a blue moon I might wear make-up.
+The accessories I wear on my turban don’t have them!
+I’m also a no make-up type of person; maybe once in a blue moon, I might wear make-up.
 And yes, I save a lot of money by not going to the parlour [Laughs]

 The man I marry must have his Turban!